mateuszjurewicz/notes_public/notes/English Vocabulary.md

 a tooth that is broken or not in alignment with the others
 - `specious`
 plausible but false, deceptively pleasing but based on false pretense.
+- `terrycloth` aka `towelling` or `terry cotton` is a material where there are protruding loops of thread that can absorb a large amount of water, perfect for fluffy towels and bathrobes.
 - `vociferous`
 loud and forceful, characterized by vehement opinions (e.g. of support for something).
 - `wallah`